CREDIT BY TRANSFER FROM INSTITUTIONS OF HIGHER EDUCATION

 Procedure: Regionally Accredited U. S. Institutions

-The Director of Admissions is responsible for evaluation of records from other colleges and universities and for recording the evaluation on the academic record of degree candidates admitted with advanced standing from other colleges and universities and of degree candidates at this University who study at other colleges and universities and seek degree credit at this University for such study.
-Questions relating to advanced standing evaluations should be directed to the Undergraduate Admissions Office.
+The Undergraduate Admissions Office is responsible for the evaluation of transcripts from other colleges and universities and for recording the evaluation on the academic record of degree candidates.
+This includes both degree candidates admitted with advanced standing from other colleges and universities and degree candidates at Penn State who study at other colleges and universities and seek degree credit at Penn State for such study.
+Questions relating to advanced standing course evaluations should be directed to the Undergraduate Admissions Office.

-OFFICIAL TRANSCRIPT REQUIRED.
-For an evaluation, an official transcript sent directly from the registrar or other appropriate official at the other college or university to the Undergraduate Admissions Office is required.
-If courses carry quarter hours of credit, they are multiplied by two-thirds to convert them to semester hours of credit.
+If courses carry non-semester hours of credit, they are converted to semester hours of credit when recorded on the student's academic record.
 Information on the conversion of units and course units to semester hours of credit usually is provided by the college or university using these systems.
-(Ref: Senate Policy 42-82)

 Accredited Institutions Outside U.S.

-Credit for course work completed at an accredited college or university outside of the United States may be obtained by one of the following methods:
+Credit for courses completed at a recognized college or university outside of the United States may be obtained by one of the following methods:

 - Evaluation for Transfer Credit.
-If possible, course work should be evaluated for transfer credit according to Senate Policy 42-82; otherwise, the validation by examination or credit by examination methods are followed.
+If possible, course work should be evaluated for transfer credit according to Senate Policy 42-82.
+Some course work may be eligible for credit by validation as described in Senate Policy 42-81.

 - Credit(s) will be posted to the student's record but will not appear on the student's official transcript until the student has completed a credit-bearing course at Penn State.

-NOTE: A degree candidate at this University should proceed as follows before taking courses at a college or university outside of the United States.
-The candidate should consult with the Undergraduate Admissions Office for advice on whether credit may be obtained by (a) evaluation for transfer credit; (b) validation by examination; or (c) credit by examination.
-If the candidate seeks credit by (a) or (b) above, a file is established for the candidate by the Undergraduate Admissions Office.
+NOTE: A Penn State degree candidate should proceed as follows before taking courses at a college or university outside of the United States.
+The candidate should consult with the Undergraduate Admissions Office for confirmation as to whether the college or university outside of the U.S. is recognized, and if so, whether credit may be obtained through the evaluation of transfer credit by course content.
 Upon completion of the foreign study, the candidate should request that necessary official transcripts be forwarded to the Undergraduate Admissions Office.
-(Ref: Senate Policy 42-84)

 U.S. Institutions That Are Not Regionally Accredited